arfai1213/AWS-SOA-C02/README.md

 - integrates with CloudWatch allowing to view your dashboards, view operational data and detect problems
 - includes *Run Command* which automates operational tasks across resources - e.g. security patching, package installs
 - organize your inventory, grouping resources together by application or environment - including on-premises systems.
+- Good Example: <a href="https://www.youtube.com/watch?v=jihhLckop6A">Automated resilience testing with using Systems Manager</a>

 To run in hybrid environment, action required:
 1. complete general Systems Manager setup steps